4dn-dcic/foursight/README.md

 Please visit the [getting started](./docs/getting_started.md) page to get up and running with Foursight.
 More in-depth documentation is also available in the [docs folder](./docs/).

 Foursight is under active development and features will likely change.
-Currently, work is being done to integrate a flexible Lambda runner system so that the running of checks is infinitely scalable (given that an individual check can complete in under 300 seconds).